ejiek/hyprland-auto-layot/README.md

 But to find all the workspaces this tool needs to parse `hyprland.conf`.

 Probably it's possible to fix this issue in Hyprland.

+### IPC missing workspace orientation

+There is no way to get current workspace orientation from IPC.
+Because of it this app always assumes that current orientation is wrong and set the correct one.

 ### IPC ignoring orientation